FlexBE/flexbe_turtlesim_demo/docs/example1.md

         self._start_time = WaitState._node.get_clock().now()
 ```

-The `wait_time` parameter says hown long to wait after entering the state before returning.
+The `wait_time` parameter says how long to wait after entering the state before returning.
 This provides a simple delay within the state machine.
 This state also has only one outcome `done`.
 As shown in the rightmost image above, the `Wait_after_logging` named state instance of the `WaitState` implementation
 sets the `wait_time` parameter to use the operator settable parameter `self.waiting_time`

 After exploring these views, move to the "Runtime Control" tab of the FlexBE UI.

 The leftmost image below shows the initial view prior to executing the behavior.
 The operator can adjust the
 `wait_time` parameter value (currently 3 seconds) here, and set the initial supervised autonomy level.
 In this case
 we block any transitions that required anything higher than "Off".

 > Note:  For this behavior, the `wait_time` was initially configured as `3` without a decimal point.
 > This will require an integer value as input.
 To allow for floating point values, specify with a decimal point (e.g., `3.`).

 The center image shows the initial `Print_Message` state with the output  blocked due to the required autonomy level.
 The system requests the operator to click on "done" transition in the oval label to enable the transition to next state.
 The "Behavior Feedback" pane shows output logged from the onboard behavior, including the "Hello World!" message originally
 defined on the configuration screen.
 This message is also logged on the onboard terminal window where the onboard node was started.
 After clicking on the "done" transition, the current active state transitions to the `Wait_After_Logging" state as shown in the rightmost
 image below.
 As this is during the wait period the output transition is shown in gray, whereas the center image shows the transition that is active highlighted in yellow.
 The operator can wait for the state to finish, or can choose to preempt the state and force the "done" transition by clicking on the label oval prior to the wait time completing.
 Because this state has "Off" autonomy level, the behavior will autonomously complete and return outcome "finished" as it returns to the "Start" pane shown in the leftmost image.